Roofing CRM Software: Top 5 Picks Compared for 2026

 Price: $49–$249/month | Free trial: 14 days

-Jobber isn’t roofing-specific, but for small roofing companies (1–5 person operations) doing primarily repairs and smaller jobs, it can be a cost-effective starting point.
+Jobber isn’t roofing-specific.
+For small roofing companies (1–5 person operations) doing primarily repairs and smaller jobs, it can be cost-effective.

 Strengths: